ASHRM Committees & Task Forces

 Educational Scholarship Task Force

-Committee will advise on the activities of the ASHRM Annual Conference Scholarship.
+Committee will advise on the activities for ASHRM Academy and the ASHRM Annual Conference Scholarship.

-Timeframe/Commitment: Evaluate applicants and select recipients in July 2017.
+Timeframe/Commitment: Evaluate applicants and select recipients in January 2018 and July 2018.

 Forum News Task Force

 Task Force members solicit, write, review and edit articles for the Forum.